julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 }
 ```

+### Real life example of the disastrous consequences of following the don't repeat yourself principle

+On August 1, 2012, Knight Capital Group, a high-frequency trading firm, experienced a software error that caused it to lose $440 million in just 45 minutes.
+The error was caused by a faulty deployment: Not all servers were updated at the same time, which led to a mismatch between the old and new code.
+This mismatch caused the system to place erroneous orders, which resulted in massive losses for the company.

+The incident also led to a significant drop in the company's stock price, which resulted in a loss of over $10 billion in market value.
+The company was forced to sell itself to a competitor to avoid bankruptcy.

+The Knight Capital incident is a prime example of the dangers of the DRY principle.

+The company's developers were trying to avoid duplication by replacing old code with new code.

+If they had followed the WET principle the old code would have been left in place and the new code would have been added in a separate location.

+This would have allowed the company to continue operating while the new code was being tested.
+If the new code had been found to be faulty, the company could have reverted to the old code without any issues.
+Instead, the faulty deployment caused massive losses and ultimately led to the company's demise.

+It was not the only reason why the company failed but it is one of the reasons.

 ## ~You Ain't Gonna Need It (YAGNI)~

 In theory, it's better to avoid over-engineering and only implement what's needed.